anthli/raspberry-pi-manager/README.md

 # Raspberry Pi Manager

-Raspberry Pi Manager is a Node.js server that monitors the uptime of the a Raspberry Pi.
+A Node.js server that monitors the uptime of the a Raspberry Pi.